 - Non-concessional (after-tax) contributions cap: $100,000

-The maximum amount you can contribute annually to your super account under the FHSSS is $15,000, and all contributions counted towards the scheme must be voluntary contributions.
-The Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSSS savings.
+All contributions counted towards the FHSS Scheme must be voluntary contributions, so Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSS savings.

-Note: You must be at least 18 years of age to apply for the release of your super contributions under the FHSSS.
+- Be at least 18 years of age to apply for the release of your super contributions under the FHSS.

-3. Each person has an annual FHSSS contribution limit, and annual maximum savings limit
+3. Each person has an annual contribution limit

-Under the FHSSS, you can make before-tax contributions or after-tax contributions to your super account under the FHSSS.
+Under the FHSS, you can make either before-tax contributions or after-tax contributions to your super account.

-If FHSSS contributions are made using a salary sacrifice arrangement or as tax-deductible super contributions, the contribution is made from pre-tax earnings, which means the super fund will levy a 15% contributions tax on the super contributions.
+If FHSS contributions are made using a salary sacrifice arrangement or as tax-deductible super contributions, the contribution is made from before-tax earnings, which means the super fund will levy a 15% contributions tax on your super contribution.

-For many people, this 15% tax rate on the concessional (before-tax) super contributions will be lower than the normal marginal tax rate they pay on their taxable income.
-Australians earning lower incomes, and paying the lowest tax rates, need to think carefully about whether or not saving for their deposit using super is the right path to follow.
+For many people, this 15% tax rate on their concessional (before-tax) super contributions will be lower than the normal marginal tax rate they pay on their taxable income.
+Australians earning lower incomes and paying the lowest tax rates, however, need to think carefully about whether or not saving for a home deposit using super is the right path to follow.

 5. Tax is payable on the way out too

-Like most super savings (unless you retire on or after the age of 60), there is a tax bill to pay when you withdraw concessional (before tax) contributions made into the FHSSS.
+Like most super savings (unless you retire on or after the age of 60), there is a tax bill to pay when you withdraw your savings from the FHSS Scheme.

-6. Investment returns are deemed by the ATO, rather than based on actual performance
+6. Investment returns are deemed by the ATO

-7. Your super funds are not in charge
+7. Your super fund is not in charge

-The ATO – not your super fund – will decide what counts towards the FHSSS.
-The ATO will calculate the amount you contribute as part of the FHSSS and the amount those contributions are deemed to have earned.
-The ATO will advise your super fund on the amount that can be released when you submit an application to withdraw your deposit savings.
+The ATO – not your super fund – decides what super contributions count towards the FHSS and the associated earnings.
+It then advises your super fund on the amount that can be released when you submit an application to withdraw your deposit savings.

 8. The tax man will be watching

-The ATO is in charge of ensuring any money withdrawn from your super fund under the FHSSS is used to buy a home, although how this monitoring role will be done remains relatively unclear.
+The ATO is in charge of ensuring any money withdrawn from your super account under the FHSS is used to buy a home.

-Accessing your FHSSS money for a deposit, or payment towards settlement, is a possibility even if you marry someone who is not a first homebuyer and you want to buy your new family home in both names.
-FHSSS is assessed per individual, even if the money goes towards a house that is also purchased by a person who has previously owned a home.
+You can still access your FHSS savings even if you marry someone who is not a first homebuyer and you want to buy your new family home in both names.